These days, almost anyone can get a website up and running with ease.

-Understanding how your audience engages with your content makes your website effective, enjoyable, and easy.
-One way you can optimize your website is to build mobile-first.
+Understanding how your target audience engages with your content makes your website effective, enjoyable, and easy.
+One way you can optimize your website is to build mobile-first and mobile friendly.

 There’s some restrictions when you’re designing for mobile.
 The screen isn’t as big, people interact with content differently than they do on a desktop, and so on.
 But, these restrictions can be a good thing.
 They make for a leaner, more digestible website.

 With mobile-first design, you can help to optimize every user experience, no matter how they engage with your content.